lmenou/nvim-fullwine/README.md

 - [Vim-Indent-Guides](https://github.com/nathanaelkane/vim-indent-guides)

 If you wish the highlighting for those plugins, you should turn this on.
-Note that this might lead to bug when switching colorscheme.
+Note that this might lead to bug when switching away from the colorscheme.

 To turn the plugin support on, simply set the global variable `fullwine_plugin_hi_group` to 1 (as specified above).